razor389/bitmessage-rust/README.md

 - **Address Broadcasting**: Enabling nodes to broadcast their address and keys to other nodes.
 - **Key Retrieval**: Allowing nodes to request public keys from specific addresses.
 - **Node Connectivity**: Running nodes with IP and port bindings for network communication.
-- **Message Timestamping**: Adding timestamps to messages for tracking and validation.
-- **Message TTL**: Setting a time-to-live (TTL) for messages to expire outdated information.
 - **Acknowledgment of Messages**: Implementing acknowledgments to ensure message delivery.
 - **Node Communication**: Facilitating reliable communication between nodes, maintaining node lists/hashmaps to rout messages efficiently.
 - **Node Data Storage**: efficient hash map database structure (like redis?) with ttl